-Due to their nutrient-rich profile, oysters offer the following health benefits:
+Due to their nutrient-rich profile, oysters offer the following potential health benefits:

 Improved Brain Health

 Oysters contain several vitamins and minerals that are important for brain health.
 These include antioxidants, fatty acids and vitamin B12.
-All of these nutrients are essential for cognitive function and preventing age-related brain decline (3).
+All of these nutrients are essential for cognitive function and may help prevent or delay age-related brain decline (3).

 May Help Prevent Cancer

-Oysters are a good source of selenium, which is a mineral that has been shown to help prevent cancer.
+Oysters are a good source of selenium, which is a mineral that may help prevent cancer.
 Selenium is a powerful antioxidant that helps protect cells from damage caused by free radicals.
 It also helps regulate the expression of genes that are involved in cancer development (12).

 May Help Regulate Blood Sugar Levels

 Oysters are a good source of magnesium, which is a mineral that has been shown to help regulate blood sugar levels.
 Magnesium plays a role in the absorption of glucose from the gut and its use by the body’s cells.
-This can help keep blood sugar levels stable and prevent spikes and crashes (4).
+Getting enough magnesium along with a fiber-rich and balanced diet can help keep blood sugar levels stable and might prevent spikes and crashes (4).

 May Reduce The Risk Of Heart Disease

-Oysters are a good source of iron, copper, and vitamin B12, which are all nutrients that play an important role in digestion.
+Oysters are a good source of iron, copper, and vitamin B12, which are all nutrients that play an important role in blood formation.
 Iron is essential for making red blood cells and transporting oxygen throughout the body (11).
 Copper helps with iron absorption and also contributes to connective tissue, and neurotransmitter synthesis (2).
-Vitamin B12 is needed to prevent anemia, which can cause fatigue and digestive issues (14).
+Vitamin B12 is needed to prevent anemia, which can cause fatigue and other issues (14).

 May Help Manage Symptoms Of Rheumatoid Arthritis

-Oysters are a good source of zinc and copper which are all nutrients that may help manage the symptoms of rheumatoid arthritis (1).
-Zinc is an antioxidant that helps neutralize free radicals that destroy healthy tissue, slowing the degeneration of joints and easing the pain of swelling.
+Oysters are a good source of zinc and copper which are all nutrients that may help manage the symptoms of rheumatoid arthritis when intake is adequate (1).
+Zinc is an antioxidant that helps neutralize free radicals that destroy healthy tissue, possibly slowing the degeneration of joints and easing the pain of swelling.
 Vitamin B6 is needed to break down homocysteine, which can damage cells and increase inflammation in the body.